rdfostrich/article-swj2020-cobra/content/evaluation.md

 To evaluate triple pattern query performance, we make use of the query sets provided by BEAR.
 BEAR-A provides 7 query sets containing around 100 triple patterns that are further divided into high result cardinality and low result cardinality.
-BEAR-B provides two query sets that contain ?P? and ?PO queries.
+BEAR-B provides two query sets that contain `?P?` and `?PO` queries.
 We evaluate these queries as VM queries for all version, DM queries between the first and all other versions and a VQ query.
 In order to minimize outliers, we replicate the queries five times and take the mean results.
 Furthermore, we perform a warm-up period before the first query of each triple pattern.
 Since neither OSTRICH nor COBRA support multiple snapshots for all query atoms, we limit our experiments to OSTRICH’s unidrectional storage layout and COBRA’s bidirectional storage layout.

-### Results
+### Measurements
 {:#evaluation-results}

-In this section, we discuss the results of our experiments on ingestion and query evaluation.
+In this section, we discuss the results of our experiments on ingestion and query evaluation, which we then analyze in the next section.

 #### Ingestion